DreamersGather/D14UIKit/README.md

 <img src="https://media.githubusercontent.com/media/DreamersGather/D14Docs.Res/main/d14uikit/tutorials/hello_window.png"/>

-If you are familiar with C++/Python3 and want to build your own GUI application, D14UIKit is a great choice: it is based on DirectX 12 and Direct2D for high-performance rendering, provides a classic OOP-style UI framework, and more.
+If you are familiar with C++/Python3 development and want to build your own GUI application on modern Windows platform, D14UIKit is a great choice: it is based on DirectX 12 and Direct2D for high-performance rendering, provides a classic OOP-style UI framework, and more.
 If you want to learn details, feel free to visit the project website at https://d14std.io/projects/uikit 😎👍

 ## Roadmap